jondot/frenzy_bunnies/README.md

 This firstly means the processing model isn't process-per-worker (saving memory) and it also isnt fixed-thread-per-worker based (saving memory even further).

+RabbitMQ is a really awesome queue solution for background jobs as well as more real-time messaging processing.
+Within its strengths are its [performance](http://www.rabbitmq.com/blog/2012/04/17/rabbitmq-performance-measurements-part-1/), portability - [almost every worthy server-side language and platform](http://www.rabbitmq.com/devtools.html) has a RabbitMQ driver and you're not limited to process on a single platform, and high-availability out of the box (as opposed to Redis, although [Sentinel](http://redis.io/topics/sentinel-spec) is quite a progress - hurray!).

+Here are [great background slides](https://speakerdeck.com/u/hungryblank/p/rails-underground-2009-rabbitmq)  given by Paolo Negri over Rails Underground 2009 about [RabbitMQ](http://www.rabbitmq.com/).

 ## Quick Start

+Add this line to your application's Gemfile:

+    gem 'frenzy_bunnies'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install frenzy_bunnies

-You basically just need to define a worker in its own class, and then decide if you want to use the Frenzy Bunnies runner `frenzy_bunnies` to run it, or do it programmatically via the `FrenzyBunnies::Context` API.
+Then, you basically just need to define a worker in its own class, and then decide if you want to use the Frenzy Bunnies runner `frenzy_bunnies` to run it, or do it programmatically via the `FrenzyBunnies::Context` API.